ramified/personal_handwritten_collection/README.md

 July 31st-August 14th, 2022: Work on modular forms.
 Actually I should write something on perverse sheaf on $\mathbb{CP}^1$.

 September 11th, 2022: Had one week of tourism in Paris and one week in Antwerp.
 Had no time to think out new examples, but you can definitely get lots of (highly non-trivial) examples in [the videos](https://www.youtube.com/channel/UCMfdlw1N9Ug_FYm6r0g6xPA) of the conference: Noncommutative Shapes.
 I also learned the [Alexander's theorem](https://en.wikipedia.org/wiki/Alexander%27s_theorem) from my schoolmate, which can help us to parametrize knots and links, see [Braids](https://www.youtube.com/watch?v=1goWirL46qo&t=1s).
 (For example, up to ambient isotopy there are only countable many knots in $S^3$, one can compute the Alexander–Conway polynomial systematically, and we can let the computer know the knot we want.)
 Some explanations between configuration spaces and braid groups is shown here:  [Video](https://www.youtube.com/watch?v=3vZ8TT5Ln7o), [snapshots](https://www.imaginary.org/sites/default/files/snapshots/snapshots-2019-011.pdf)
+For the connection between knot and number theory, maybe I can see this: [Arithmeticity of Knot Complements](https://londmathsoc.onlinelibrary.wiley.com/doi/epdf/10.1112/jlms/s2-43.1.171)

 Some formulas are collected here: